 Emergency Treatment for the Flu in Dallas

 During peak flu season from October to March, it’s important to be prepared.
-Getting the flu shot is one of the best ways you can protect yourself from this potentially deadly viral infection.
 While some may think the flu is just a bad cold, this is far from the truth, and you shouldn’t underestimate it.
 Anyone can catch seasonal flu, with its symptoms of terrible fatigue, achiness, and fever.

 What Is the Flu?